vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 shakes and is mute, each gaze feels wrong, <br>
 the eyes dare not look and are blind.'"

-Now let us get back to this tale, since in real life I did meet Low.
+Now let us get back to this tale, <br>
+since in real life I did meet Low. <br>
-Low did not know or had doubt, though,
+Low did not know or had doubt, though, <br>
 'bout Low's god's self and Low's grand scale.